OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 most attractive feature of F2PY is its simplicity--it can be quickly learned and used without understanding the details under the hood.

-Note that while F2PY was developed for use with Fortran, it can also wrap C functions with almost as much ease.
+While F2PY was developed for use with Fortran, it can also wrap C functions with almost as much ease.
 An example of wrapping a C function with F2PY can be found in :ref:`Wrapping-an-External-Module-Using-F2PY` in the OpenMDAO Tutorial.